hwanggu-corgi/hwanggu-log/update.md

     - Korea
     - Canada

-1. Corgi add progress #8 on practicing interview for NHN GODO♥♥
+1. Corgi add progress #9 on practicing interview for NHN GODO♥♥
-    - Corgi working on problem `CyclicRotation` in `Arrays` #5
+    - Corgi working on problem `CyclicRotation` in `Arrays` #6
+        - I should always consider extreme cases
     - Corgi completed working on problem `Binary Gap` in `Iterations`

 2. Corgi add progress #54 on back-end engineer path from Codeacademy♥♥